 In the event of snow, some pathways will be cleared and salted.
 Parents, children, and visitors will be made aware that pathways (even where cleared) do remain dangerous.
 Signs will be displayed indicating which paths to use and highlight areas of danger.

-Before and after Centre opening hours, parents are responsible for ensuring their children do not slide on the Centre playground and pathways.
+Before and after the preschool opening hours, parents are responsible for ensuring their children do not slide on the RISE Trust's playground and pathways.